Junch/cppworkshop/README.md

 This repository contains an example of use of Cmake and [GoogleMock](https://code.google.com/p/googletest/downloads/detail?name=gmock-1.7.0.zip) for a C++ file.
 It is mostly for personal use.

+## Prerequisite

+- cmake should be installed
+- lcov should be installed on Mac: `brew install lcov`

 ## Use

 ```bash